Stella-055/Prisma/prisma.md

  Prisma ORM makes it easy for developers to reason about their database queries by providing a clean and type-safe API for submitting database queries which returns plain old JavaScript objects.

- To be able to work with prisma you have to ensure you have node installed and the rest is a work in the park
+ To be able to work with prisma you have to ensure you have node installed and the rest is a walk in the park.

+ TO begin generate the package.json file:

+ `$ npm init --y`

  To install the Prisma CLI as a development dependency in your project run :